 I’ll send you at least two alerts every single week… it's that simple.

-I will guide you every step of the way so I can help you collect off of profit surges as smoothly as possible.
+I will guide you every step of the way through these options trades so I can help you collect off of profit surges as smoothly as possible.
+Option trading can be risky and especially if you don’t understand them yet.
+Which is why I suggest you pay attention to the alert instructions, and take full advantage of the trainings and resources offered inside this research service while you learn the ropes.

 The next recommendation comes on Monday, and I promise – won’t want to miss it.